Governance & Policies

 I’ve been at Plumpton College since September 2022.
 I had previously attended from 2013-2019 staring on a 14-16 Level 1 Animal Care course then went full time for Level 2 and 3.
 I’m now studying Animal Behaviour and Conservation at Degree Level.
 My hobbies include nature walks, watching to and films and reading.
 I’m interested in conservation and how we can apply it to college life.
 I’d also like to see how we can make college life even more enjoyable for students

-Sarah George - Academic Staff Governor & Careers Link Governor
+Hilary Brown - Academic Staff Governor

 Doug Jackson